vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 -   Container-to-container networking enabled - for the *Service Discovery* lab.

-## Without TAS Foundation Access
+## Without *Tanzu Application Service* Foundation Access

-If you do not have access to a TAS foundation you will not be able to follow the instructions in the labs to deploy your applications to a cloud environment.
+If you do not have access to a *Tanzu Application Service* foundation you will not be able to follow the instructions in the labs to deploy your applications to a cloud environment.
-As a result, you will not get the most benefit out of this learning pathway.
+As a result, you will not get the most benefit out of this learning path.

 You can, however, still perform many of the development operations in the labs in your local environment.
 This will give you some experience of good cloud-native development practices, such as testing for microservices.
-However, some labs will be impossible to complete without a TAS foundation and others may be hard to understand without experience of such an environment.
+However, some labs will be impossible to complete without a *Tanzu Application Service* foundation and others may be hard to understand without experience of such an environment.

 ## Development Workstation